Gallja/cache_template_attacks/README.md

 To perform the attack manually, repeat this process for each key byte; after completing all runs you will obtain the upper 4 bits of every key byte.
 Note that if you proceed manually you will also need to appropriately modify the corresponding sections of `spy.cpp` between runs (for example toggling the dummy/real key, adjusting the target byte index, ecc...).
 If you prefer to automate the process, see the following section.

 ### Semi-automatic attack
-If you prefer to test `spy.cpp` atomatically, you can configure `libcrypto.so.1.0.0` as described above and then run the tool:
+If you prefer to test `spy.cpp` semi-atomatically, you can configure `libcrypto.so.1.0.0` as described above and then run the tool:
 ```
 cd profiling_aes_example
 python3 run_attack.py